tinylib/synapse/README.md

 ## Suported Protocols

-The following protocols are explicitly tested and supported:
+The following protocols are explicitly supported:

  - TCP
- - UDP
+ - TLS
  - Unix sockets

 Additionally, you can create clients and servers that use anything that satisfies the `net.Conn` interface.